fstrauf/txApp/posts/supercharge-google-sheets-expense-tracking-ai-categorization.md

 > "The best part isn't just the time savings, but the consistency.
 The AI categorizes things more consistently than I did manually, which makes my spending reports much more accurate." - Mike T.

 > "I've tried Mint, YNAB, and other apps, but I always come back to my Google Sheet because of the flexibility.
 Adding AI categorization gave me the best of both worlds - the automation of an app with the customization of a spreadsheet." - Jamie L.

+## A Complete Financial Picture

+While AI categorization saves you time on data entry, the ultimate goal is financial clarity.
+Our [Financial Freedom Spreadsheet](/fuck-you-money-sheet) goes beyond just tracking expenses.
+It automatically calculates your savings rate, net worth, and most importantly, your **financial runway**—how long you could live without income.
+This high-level view is what truly empowers you to make life-changing decisions.

 ## Common Questions